kawogi/luanti-rs/luanti-server/world-transmission.md

 Whenever a block has been modified it shall replace the old version in the cache.
 As a side effect this block needs to be transferred to all clients which had access to the old version.
-The usual priority rules need to be applied for scheduling and and raycasting algorithm needs to take these changes into account.
+The usual priority rules need to be applied for scheduling and the raycasting algorithm needs to take these changes into account.

 ### Persistence

 Each modification to the game's state will be tracked with a version (tick counter).
-After the completion of each tick the game is valid as a whole and could be persisted on a medium (files, database, …).
+After the completion of each tick the state is valid as a whole and could be persisted on a medium (files, database, …).

-There can be multiple storages for different content types (map data, chat, player, …) and all them need to be synchronized.
+There can be multiple storages for different content types (map data, chat, player, …) and all of them need to be synchronized.
 For this to work the following approach shall be taken:

 - decide that a certain tick shall be persisted (this can be based on a fixed time interval, the amount of data collected in caches, the system being idle, … and shall generally be configurable)
-- after the end of each tick notify all storage providers to take a snap shot of the current state.
+- after the end of each tick, notify all storage providers to take a snapshot of the current state.
   This shall be performed in a non-blocking manner and depending on the amount of data this can mean to:
   - just write out the data right away if there's little risk of blocking the game
-  - create an in memory copy of the current state and write that asynchronously
+  - create an in-memory copy of the current state and write that asynchronously
   - use a generational data model (clone on write) - this is being used for map blocks
 - continue the game loop while the storage providers are busy
 - each storage provider reports back to the engine as soon as they ensured the requested state has